-Scenario 2: If the WQC is below the Method Detection Level (MDL), any data values reported above the MDL will be considered as violations of Iowa's water quality criteria.
+Scenario 2: If the WQC is below the Method Detection Level (MDL), any data values reported above the MDL will be considered as violations of the WQC.

 >PQL

 PQL Violations

 >MDL

 MDL

 >WQC Not Violations

-WQC INUL VIOIALIONS
+WQC

 Zero

-Scenario 3: If the Water Quality Criterion (WQC) is above the Practical Quantitation Level (PQL), all remarked (estimated) data will be less than the WQC, and these data will be considered a violation of WQC.
+Scenario 3: If the WQC is above the PQL, all remarked (estimated) data will be less than the WQC, and these data will not be considered a violation of the WQC.

-WQC Violations
+>WQC Violations

 WQC

 >PQL

-PQL Not violations
+PQL Notviolations

->MDL NOT VIOIATIONS
+>MDL Not violations

 MDL

 zero